Parameter Fitting using Spectral Dynamic Causal Modeling

 @named fitmodel = system_from_graph(g, simplify=false);

-With the Neuroblox function changetune we can provide a dictionary of parameters whose tunable flag should be changed, for instance set to false to exclude them from the optimization procedure.
-Assume we want to exclude the connections that were set to zero in the simulation:
+With the function changetune we can provide a dictionary of parameters whose tunable flag should be changed, for instance set to false to exclude them from the optimization procedure.
+For instance the effective connections that are set to zero in the simulation and the self-connections:

-fitmodel = changetune(fitmodel, untune) # A[3] and A[7] were set to 0 in the simulation
+fitmodel = changetune(fitmodel, untune) # 3 and 7 are not present in the simulation model

 Model fitmodel: